awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-create-role.md

 1. Under **Attach Policy**, choose the **AmazonS3ReadOnlyAccess** policy\.
 **Note**
 By default, the **AmazonS3ReadOnlyAccess** policy grants retrieval and list rights to all Amazon S3 buckets within your account\.
-   + To grant an account access to only that account's log files \(Scenario 1\), see [Creating an Access Policy to Grant Access to Accounts You Own](cloudtrail-sharing-logs-your-accounts.md)\.
+   + To grant an account access to only that account's log files \(Scenario 1\), see [Creating an access policy to grant access to accounts you own](cloudtrail-sharing-logs-your-accounts.md)\.
-   +  To grant an account access to all of the log files in the Amazon S3 bucket \(Scenario 2\), see [Creating an Access Policy to Grant Access to a Third Party ](cloudtrail-sharing-logs-third-party.md)\.
+   + To grant an account access to all of the log files in the Amazon S3 bucket \(Scenario 2\), see [Creating an access policy to grant access to a third party](cloudtrail-sharing-logs-third-party.md)\.

 1. Choose **Next Step**